jupyter-on-openshift/hub-local-spawner/README.md

   --param APPLICATION_NAME=jupyterhub
 ```

-Note that in this example there is no need to pre-create any service account or setup roles as the template will create these for you.

 Once JupyterHub has finished deploying open it from your browser.

 With the template loaded, you could also instead have deployed the example by selecting _Add to Project_, then _Select from Project_, in the web console and selecting on _JupyterHub Local Spawner POC#1_ from the available templates.